kjellm/kjellm.github.com/event.markdown

 end
 ```

-The projections are made available to the system via these constants.
+The projections are available to the system via these constants.

 ``` ruby
 TheRecordingProjection = RecordingProjection.new